slatedocs/slate/source/includes/_payouts.md

 **Detailed workflow**

-> Here is the workflow by example.
+> Here is a step-by-step workflow with example commands.

 > 1\.
 Client performs a request: